HenrikBengtsson/globals/revdep/problems.md

 ## In both

-*   checking installed package size ...
+*   checking package dependencies ...
 NOTE
     ```
-      installed size is  5.1Mb
-      sub-directories of 1Mb or more:
-        R      1.4Mb
-        java   2.5Mb
+    Package suggested but not available for checking: ‘arrow’
     ```

 *   checking dependencies in R code ...
 NOTE